Fusion center: NATO Intelligence Fusion Centre

+The way it functions is not publicly discussed, and little is known about it.
+Its activities are divided into command, data analysis, an operational, and a support department.
+It is presumed to operate in four shifts.
+The NIFC provides all-source strategic and tactical theater intelligence compiled from various sources in response to requests for information from US or NATO command posts.
+It also identifies gaps in information and provides recommendations for improving information processing.
+The NIFC also supports the electronic battlefield of cyber defense and attack with planning data and technical expertise, also known by the acronym C^{4} ISTAR (a combination of C^{4} = Command, Control, Communications, Computers and ISTAR = Intelligence, Surveillance, Target, Acquisition, and Reconnaissance).

+In 2007, it was proposed to transform the NIFC into a joint NATO/EU fusion center.

 Concerns

 There are a number of documented concerns about fusion centers, including relative ineffectiveness at counterterrorism activities, the potential to be used for secondary purposes unrelated to counterterrorism, and their links to violations of civil liberties of American citizens and others.
 One such fusion center has been involved with spying on anti-war and peace activists as well as anarchists in Washington state.

 David Rittgers of the Cato Institute has noted:

 a long line of fusion center and DHS reports labeling broad swaths of the public as a threat to national security.
 The North Texas Fusion System labeled Muslim lobbyists as a potential threat; a DHS analyst in Wisconsin thought both pro- and anti-abortion activists were worrisome; a Pennsylvania homeland security contractor watched environmental activists, Tea Party groups, and a Second Amendment rally; the Maryland State Police put anti-death penalty and anti-war activists in a federal terrorism database; a fusion center in Missouri thought that all third-party voters and Ron Paul supporters were a threat; and the Department of Homeland Security described half of the American political spectrum as "right wing extremists."

 A 2007 ACLU report raised concerns with four areas of fusion center aspects, the first of which was that they suffered from "ambiguous lines of authority", meaning that the fusion process "allows the authorities to manipulate differences in federal, state and local laws to maximize information collection while evading accountability and oversight through the practice of 'policy shopping'."
 The ACLU was also concerned with the private sector and military participation in the surveillance of US citizens through these fusion centers.
 Finally, the ACLU report argued that fusion centers were likely to engage in poorly contained data mining because the "Federal fusion center guidelines encourage whole sale data collection and manipulation processes that threaten privacy" and that the centers were "hobbled by excessive secrecy".
 An updated ACLU report in 2008 argued that the fusion centers were creating a "total surveillance society" in the US.
 An ACLU spokesperson compared the fusion centers initiative with Operation TIPS because of the involvement of private Terrorism Liaison Officers.